-Struggling with debts can be frustrating and stressful.
-For many individuals and families, debt problems begin with a financial crisis that is not within their control, such as job loss, an illness, or an accidental injury.
-Missing just a few weeks or months of work can cause devastating financial problems.
+Struggling with debt can be frustrating and stressful, especially with the recent COVID outbreak.
+Metro Detroit predicts bankruptcies will rise and Detroit News estimates that there will be a flood of bankruptcies coming.
+For many, debt problems begin with a financial crisis outside their control, such as job loss, illness, or accidental injury.
+Even missing just a few weeks of work can create devastating financial problems.

-Chapter 13 bankruptcy in Michigan may be an affordable way to solve your debt problems.
-In this article, we discuss Chapter 13 cases in Michigan and how Chapter 13 can help you get out of debt.
+Chapter 13 bankruptcy in Michigan whether you are in East Lansing or Detroit may be an affordable way to solve your debt problems.
+In this article, we discuss Chapter 13 cases in Michigan.
+If you are looking for a Chapter 7 bankruptcy, check out our article covering Chapter 7 Bankruptcy in Michigan.
+We also discuss how Chapter 13 can help you get out of debt.

 Understanding Bankruptcy In Michigan